cheery/lever/README.md

 Compiling lever from sources can take up to 3GB of memory until it finishes.

 If you find out you're memory constrained, you may want to try compile with `./setup.py compile-nojit`.
 Compiling Lever without JIT will require considerably less memory (500M).

+## How to setup your development environment

+First of all you need a good text editor for writing lever code.
+Avoid wordpad and notepad, they aren't good for this.
+Here are some you could try:

+ * Visual Studio Code - Easily available on Windows.
+ * GEdit              - Easily available on Linux.
+ * GVim               - used by author, has steep learning curve.
+You can look, but it may be better to use either one of the above ones at first time.

+As Lever is indented language (and please don't change the grammar to make it otherwise), you want to expand tabs with spaces to avoid syntax errors due to mixed tabs&spaces.
+Preferable amount of spaces to insert instead of a tab is 4 spaces.

+### Visual Studio Code adjustments

+By default, VSCode will try to guess your indentation options depending on the file you open.
+But there's good chance it doesn't understand that the '.lc' file extension should be space-indented yet.

+You can customize this in `File > Preferences > User Settings` with:

+    // Controls the rendering size of tabs in characters.
+    // If set to auto, the value will be guessed based on the opened file.
+    "editor.tabSize": 4,

+    // Controls if the editor will insert spaces for tabs.
+    // If set to auto, the value will be guessed based on the opened file.
+    "editor.insertSpaces": false

+### GEdit adjustments

+In `Edit > Preferences` you should find a GUI that holds several options.

+In the `View` -tab I propose you will set "Display line numbers" and "Display right margin at column 80" on.
+Those settings help you find the lines with errors on them, and help you measure when you should break a line into many.

+In the `Editor` -tab you should set "Tab width 4" and "Insert spaces instead of tabs"

+### GVim adjustments

+You may like correct syntax colors on GVim.
+To do that you may like to create symbolic links so that the vim finds the symbolic links in lever -directory:

+    export LEVER_PATH=/home/cheery/.local/lever
+    ln -s $LEVER_PATH/tools/lever-ftdetect.vim ~/.vim/ftdetect/lever.vim
+    ln -s $LEVER_PATH/tools/lever.vim          ~/.vim/syntax/lever.vim

+To configure gvim to expand tabs:

+    set expandtab
+    set tabstop=4
+    set shiftwidth=4

+You may set them to your `.vimrc` -file, or type them when you start:

+### On Windows

+TODO: setup a system that builds win32 runtime binaries on weekly basis after new commitsand uploads them.

+The latest win32 release is ancient, so you have to compile yourself new one from the master -branch.
+To do that you need Visual Studio 2008 C++ compiler.

+Once you have successfully compiled, you can run win32_dist.py to get yourself a fresh binary distribution.
+Start writing your code into app/ -directory.

+TODO: provide some way to update win32 binaries.

+### On Linux

+TODO: Deployment help to deploying on Steam could be nice.

+Most Linux package managers cannot keep up in pace with something that updates on weekly basis.
+Fortunately setting up yourself Lever development environment on Linux isn't difficult.

+You may resolve it many ways, but the easiest is probably writing this kind of a script, call it 'lever':

+    #!/bin/bash
+    export LEVER_PATH=/home/cheery/.local/lever
+    exec $LEVER_PATH/lever $*

+Rewrite the /home/cheery/.local/lever to point on wherever your lever repository is.
+Then put the script into some directory that is in your $PATH, eg. into ~/.local/bin that is an user script directory on many linux distributions.

+When you git-clone the repository properly, you can do this to update your lever:

+    git pull origin master && ./setup.py compile

+Once you have done this, you can create a new directory and write the script 'main.lc' there.
+Then you can test your app by running this inside your directory:

+    lever main.lc

 ## Contribution or Use